wwylab/CliPP/README.md

 ## Running CliP with one-step implementation

 The caller function `run_clip_main.py` wraps up the CliP pipeline and enables users to implement subclonal reconstruction in one-step.
-To do so, you may run:
+To try CliP with our sample input, you may run:
 ```
-python run_clip_main.py -s sample/sample.snv.txt -c sample/sample.cna.txt -p sample/purity.txt
+python run_clip_main.py sample/sample.snv.txt sample/sample.cna.txt sample/sample.purity.txt
 ````

 A full template is as follows: